memgraph/docs/CONTRIBUTING.md

 might optimize their queries due to that knowledge.

 ### Reference guide
-Reference guide is information-oriented, they provide an accurate and complete list of Memgraph’s commands and features.
+The Reference guide is information-oriented, they provide an accurate and complete list of Memgraph’s commands and features.
 These types of articles might be easiest to write from a creative standpoint as they do not provide any deep explanations or motivations behind their content.
 The main difficulty arises from the fact that it is imperative for those articles to be completely accurate and up-to-date.